 3. Product Consultations

 Product Consultations allow you to give your clients “non-pushy” recommendations and your best-product advice.
 Whether it’s glowing skin or deep conditioned hair, Product Consultations can be used to pinpoint exactly which products your clients should purchase to achieve their end goal.
 Additionally, you can give your clients advice on products they have sitting on their beauty shelf.
 Use this time to audit and review the products and tools they already have on hand.
 Or, if you want to avoid color correcting when your client gets back into the salon, use a Product Consultation to create the perfect at-home hair kit for your client.
 When your client is back in the chair, you’ll know exactly what you’re working with.
 More exciting news on adding products to come.
-Keep an eye on our blog post https://blog.styleseat.com/
+Keep an eye on our blog posts at https://blog.styleseat.com/

 4. Offer a Style Bootcamp